People leading the way

 “With 50 years of implementation experience, we have an unparalleled commitment to completing complex conversions on time and on budget.
 This is not a new business for us,” said Al Chiaradonna, Senior Vice President of Private Banking at SEI.
 “Yet, after a number of successful implementations, and growing market adoption of our latest solution in the U.S., we realized we could add even more value to our clients by investing even further in the people side of change.”

 In addition to a standard set of implementation services, SEI now offers change management services.
 These services provide a greater level of integrated change management subject-matter expertise.
 Chiaradonna further explained, “We invested in change management training for some of our staff and developed a robust Business Transformation Assessment (BTA) process to guide each client through the change that comes with adopting an enterprise solution like the Platform.”

-Recognising the unique needs of each client, SEI saw an opportunity to expand its support model even further and searched for a like-minded organisation with whom they could pilot this organisational change management offering.
+Recognizing the unique needs of each client, SEI saw an opportunity to expand its support model even further and searched for a like-minded organization with whom they could pilot this organizational change management offering.

 Enter Grant Thornton

 Grant Thornton has a holistic view of how organizations approach change and the technology landscape.
 The firm also knows how technology and business process change ultimately gets adopted—or not.
 “Providing a modern, robust technology is part of the solution, but people are what enable the success of that solution,” says Morelli.
 “I think that was one of the driving forces behind why SEI and Grant Thornton are working together in this space—we have a shared vision and passion to help ensure the employees that use the services are prepared to do so.”